BranchMetrics/ios-branch-deep-linking-attribution/README.md

 	// sign up to get your key at http://branch.io
 	Branch *branch = [Branch getInstance:@"Your app key"];
-	[branch initSessionWithLaunchOptions:launchOptions andRegisterDeepLinkHandler:^(NSDictionary *params) {		// previously initUserSessionWithCallback:withLaunchOptions:
+	[branch initSessionWithLaunchOptions:launchOptions andRegisterDeepLinkHandler:^(NSDictionary *params, NSError *error) {		// previously initUserSessionWithCallback:withLaunchOptions:
+        if (!error) {
             // params are the deep linked params associated with the link that the user clicked before showing up
             // params will be empty if no data found

             // here is the data from the example below if a new user clicked on Joe's link and installed the app NSString *name = [params objectForKey:@"user"]; // returns Joe NSString *profileUrl = [params objectForKey:@"profile_pic"]; // returns https://s3-us-west-1.amazonaws.com/myapp/joes_pic.jpg
             NSString *description = [params objectForKey:@"description"]; // returns Joe likes long walks on the beach...

             // route to a profile page in the app for Joe
             // show a customer welcome
+        }
 	}];
 }
 ```